durga46/Exp2.GameProgramming/README.md

 ## Result:

-Thus to Create a player movement using pawn,collectable,player health and score done successfully in Unreal Engine
+Thus to Change the third person character mesh and add animations is done successfully in Unreal Engine.